10-2-pursuit/lab-ideation-and-problem-solving/README.md

 - Give a brief summary of your idea.

-> Your answer here...
+> Your answer here... > An application that turns classic pictures to Minecraft paintings.

 - Who is this product for?
 Describe the type of person or community this application is for.

-> Your answer here...
+> Your answer here... > Minecraft players that mod the game.

 - What problem does it solve?

-> Your answer here...
+> Your answer here... > Generates pictures for use in Minecraft.
+Also getting gamers interested in classic art.

 - Why is this problem important?

-> Your answer here...
+> Your answer here... > Staying true to the customizable nature of Minecraft - this will allow people to enjoy classic art in the game.

 - How will this application solve the problem?

-> Your answer here...
+> Your answer here... > By automatically turning classic art into Minecraft paintings.

 - What are customers currently doing to solve the problem?

-> Your answer here...
+> Your answer here... > By using bloated softwares with ads and subscriptions to generate it for them.

 - How does it compare to the alternatives?

-> Your answer here...
+> Your answer here... > Straightforward, user friendly, and easy to download.